-The development and debugging of scripts in embedded environments is sometimes tough, and Viinex 3.3 is no exclusion.
+The development and debugging of scripts in embedded environments is sometimes tough, and viinex 3.4 is no exclusion.
 There is no symbolic debugger for scripts, no breakpoints, variables cannot be watched at different stages of script execution, and so on.
-In order to ease the debugging and diagnostics of scripts, Viinex 3.3 provides the means for logging.
+In order to ease the debugging and diagnostics of scripts, viinex 3.4 provides the means for logging.
 There is a family of functions, vnx.log(), vnx.debug(), vnx.error() and vnx.warning(), which allow the script to write a log records of different severity levels (INFO, DEBUG, ERROR and WARNING respectively).
-The records produced by said functions are directed into current Viinex 3.3 log destination (a syslog, or a log file, or a standard error stream), and the --log-level policy applied to them.
+The records produced by said functions are directed into current viinex 3.4 log destination (a syslog, or a log file, or a standard error stream), and the --log-level policy applied to them.

-All of that functions accept up to five arguments (this limitation contrasts with console.log() function and friends in modern browsers).
+All of these functions accept up to five arguments (this limitation contrasts with console.log() function and friends in modern browsers).